CAIDA/catalog-data/sources/solution/how_to_get_range_of_allocated_or_reserved_ips/README.md

  ### What is a /8 address?

  - The first 8-bits of the IP address
- - Most specific; most /8 addresses are assigned to RIRs, or Regional Internet Registries, who allocate IP addresses to organizations in their respective regions
+ - Least specific; most /8 addresses are assigned to RIRs, or Regional Internet Registries, who allocate IP addresses to organizations in their respective regions

  ### What do the compressed designations mean?